 Fortified by her mortuary training from the American Academy McAllister Institute, and a BA in English Literature from the University of Virginia, Amy was trained as a funeral celebrant by Glenda Stansbury and Doug Manning, certified as a home funeral guide by Jerrigrace Lyons and Olivia Bareham, and exposed to Jewish tahara ritual through the teachings of Rabbi Regina Sandler-Phillips.
 She then took end-of-life doula training with Henry Fersko-Weiss (twice!) at the NY Open Center where she is now also on the faculty of the Integrative Thanatology death education counselor program.

 When not out directing funerals, Amy writes a blog with funeral celebrant Kateyanne Unullisi called "The Inspired Funeral" for consumers, clergy, home funeral guides, celebrants and bereavement therapists working to enrich end-of-life experiences.
-She has been married to journalist Steven Waldman for twenty-five years.
-One son is working to turn 2018 mid-term elections around in southwest Wisconsin; the other just graduated from Emory and works at Psychology Today magazine.
+She has been married to journalist Steven Waldman for twenty-eight years.
+One son is a Wisconsin campus organizer for NextGen America; the other counsels men and women newly out of jail on New York City mental health services.

 Amy gave a speech on funeral home regulation at Wake Forest University's School of Law in 2017 in which she outlined needed changes in funeral training and practice.
 Read it here on the blog of Wake Forest's Journal of Law & Policy.